 Canada Revenue Agency (CRA) offers clear guidelines concerning allowable expenses for entrepreneurs who choose to operate a business from home.

 Let’s say you’re using a spare bedroom as your office plus a portion of your basement to store products, marketing materials and supplies.
 Add up that space and divide the number into the entire square footage (or metres) available within your home.
 For example:

 You should be able to deduct 16.6% of all eligible home maintenance costs as home business expenses.
-That can add up if you remember to include receipts for:
+(Be sure to check the CRA website for any recent changes to these allowances.)

 Think about the items you consume in your home office.
 As with any business, expenses incurred in the pursuit of income are tax-deductible at full value.